-&lt;sup>28 For example, according to the growth-rate based definition in Maddison's (1982) 'Phases of capitalist development' Sweden achieved growth rates averaging above one percent for the first time in the 1850s and 1860s.
-There exists one isolated observation from a wealth survey in 1800 thanks to Soltow (1985).
+&lt;sup>36 For example, according to the growth-rate based definition in Maddison's (1982) 'Phases of capitalist development' Sweden achieved growth rates averaging above one percent for the first time in the 1850s and 1860s.

+&lt;sup>37 There exists one isolated observation from a wealth survey in 1800 thanks to Soltow (1985).
 We have not been able to study the data underlying that estimate and we have therefore not incorporated it in this analysis.

-of the distribution.
+with the share for the P90-99 and P0-90 groups dropping by about three and two percentage points respectively.
+While these movements are small they indicate a development consistent with the idea that industrialization initially created wealth which was concentrated in the top of the distribution.
 However, it should also be noted that for this period we have to rely on estate data without being able to make any mortality multiplier adjustments.